MicrosoftDocs/memdocs/memdocs/analytics/data-platform-schema.md

 **Supported platforms**: Windows

-**Supported for**: Device query, single device on-demand, Inventory.
+**Supported for**: single device query on-demand, Inventory.
-Note that PhysicalMemoryFreeBytes and VirtualMemoryFreeBytes properties are only supported for Device query, single device on-demand.
+Note that PhysicalMemoryFreeBytes and VirtualMemoryFreeBytes properties are only supported for single device query on-demand.

 | **Property** | **Type** | **Description** |
 | --- | --- | --- |